 As Forbes states, “flexibility can be the enemy of growth.
 It can be hard to admit, but managing the operations by hands-on involvement of founders will eventually limit growth.”

 In order to scale a business, managers and leaders need to establish standardized procedures with proper delegation.
 Meaning, the company may need to invest in IT and regulated training.
-This includes investing in Customer Relationship Management systems (CRM), Inventory Management Software, or even Human Resources Management Software (HRMS).
+This includes investing in Customer Relationship Management systems (CRM), Inventory Management Software, Spend Management Software or even Human Resources Management Software (HRMS).

 This way, timely mundane tasks can be handled by less labour, allowing for leaders and senior management to focus on working towards bigger goals.